kam1tsur3/2021_CTF/zer0pts/pwn/not_beginners_stack/README.md

 ```
 read() is called at 2 times.
 First read() in vuln() can overwrite old\_rbp stored on stack.
-Second read() in notvuln() can trigger AAW because read buffer is based rbp value.
+Second read() in notvuln() can trigger AAW because read buffer is based on rbp value.
 I overwrote \_\_stack\_shadow to control RIP.

 I didn't notice that we could execute shellcode :(